LoreBene99/RT1_Assignment1/README.md

 			turn(+8, 0.2)
 ```
 ### detect_walls(dist_left_golden, dist_right_golden):
 This is one of the main function in the entire code.
-This function is very important since it makes the robot turns and change direction in the map.
-The return values of find_golden_token_left and find_golden_token_right are the arguments of this function thanks to which the robot turns properly: when the robot is close to a wall it will computes the distance of the golden tokens on the left and the one of the golden tokens on the right.
-If the distance of the golden token on the left is higher than the distance of the golden tokens on the right the robot will turn on the left, otherwise it will turn on the right, until no golden tokens are detected in a threshold area g_th.
+This function is very important since it makes the robot turns and changes direction in the map.
+The return values of find_golden_token_left() and find_golden_token_right() are the arguments of this function thanks to which the robot turns properly: when the robot is close to a wall, it will computes the distance of the golden tokens on the left and the one of the golden tokens on the right.
+If the distance of the golden token on the left is higher than the distance of the golden tokens on the right, the robot will turn on the left, otherwise it will turn on the right, until no golden tokens are detected in a threshold area g_th.
 Thus this function helps the robot changing its direction inside the environment correctly.
 - Arguments
   - dist_left_golden (float): distance of the closest gloden token on the left of the robot;
   - dist_right_golden (float): distance of the closest gloden token on the right of the robot;